Herb of the Year for 2021: Parsley (Petroselinum crispum)

 April is National Poetry Month

-April 5: Dandelion Day is sometimes celebrated along about now, and redbuds and maybe an early rose or two are blooming.
-Must be spring!
+April 7: Dandelion Day is sometimes celebrated along about now, Must be spring!

 April 11: Licorice Day.
 A cup of licorice tea, anyone?
 An immune-system booster, licorice helps to protect against upper respiratory infections.

-April 16: National Stress Awareness Day.
-Oh, boy.
-Let’s change this to Stress Abatement Day, shall we?
-Soothing choices: a cup of mint tea, a relaxing scented bath, one of the Darling Dahlias mysteries.
+April 16: National Stress Awareness Day–even with a postponed tax date, there’s plenty of stress.
+Relaxing choices: a cup of mint tea, a relaxing scented bath, one of the Darling Dahlias mysteries.

 April 18: Step outside and watch for bees, doing their spring thing.